Table of contents

 2.2.7 The Big Block of Cheese Day

-Apparently this real-life tradition started with President Andrew Jackson when, in order to get rid of a stinky, 2-ton block of cheese gifted to the White House by a prankster farmer, he opened its doors to the public for audiences with one and all. (“I hear what you’re saying.
-By the way have you tried the fromage?”)
+Apparently, this real-life tradition started with President Andrew Jackson when, in order to get rid of a stinky, 2-ton block of cheese gifted to the White House by a dairy farmer, he opened its doors to the public for audiences with one and all. (“I hear what you’re saying.
+By the way, have you tried the fromage?”)